-42 credit hours of graduate coursework with a minimum grade point average of 3.0 on a 4.0 scale OR the completion of 39 credit hours of graduate coursework and the successful defense of an MA thesis.
+- 36 credit hours of graduate coursework (including a capstone project) with a minimum grade point average of 3.0 on a 4.0 scale OR the completion of 33 credit hours of graduate coursework and the successful defense of an MA thesis.

 - Language proficiency in either Spanish or Portuguese.

-Each MA candidate is required to take one Research Methods course relevant to their chosen concentration and take four courses that count toward the core requirements; seven courses in their chosen concentration; and two elective courses.
-Selection of courses is done in consultation with the Associate Director, the MA Program Director, and the student's faculty advisor(s).
+Each MA candidate may be required to take one Research Methods course relevant to their chosen concentration and take four courses that count toward the core requirements; six courses in their chosen concentration; one elective course and one Capstone course.
+Selection of courses is done in consultation with the Associate Director, the MA Program Director, and the student's Concentration Advisor(s).

 Students planning concentrations in Government, Political Economy, or any other course of study requiring work in Economics must have completed introductory courses in microeconomics and macroeconomics prior to enrollment.